Aaryan1203/Rainbow-Song/README.md

 # Rainbow-Song

-A song about rainbows int eh key of c major.
+A song about rainbows int he key of c major.